viktoria-olo/exercise-w9-react-router/README.md

 ## Looking for some hints?

-While working on the exercise, students should pay close attention to how data is passed between components and how dynamic routes are set up and utilized.
+Pay close attention to how data is passed between components and how dynamic routes are set up and utilized.
 Understanding the flow of data and the structure of routes will be key to successfully completing the exercise.

 Lets take a look at the following components.